 Diagnosing epistaxis and its cause may be delayed or missed because in some cases, epistaxis may not be severe enough for a person to seek medical care.
 If epistaxis is caused by cocaine use, a person may not seek medical treatment and diagnosis out of shame or for fear of being reported to authorities.
-Epistaxis is a symptom of many different conditions, so a thorough ...more misdiagnosis »
+Epistaxis is a symptom of many different conditions, ...more misdiagnosis »

 Symptoms of Nosebleeds

 Home Diagnostic Testing